Saints

 The Holy Family

-Joseph, the central figure, his eyes closed, deep in prayer, is the picture of humility through blind faith.
+Joseph, the central figure, with his eyes closed in deep prayer, is the picture of humility through blind faith.

 Depicted here is a recollection of Joseph’s prophetic dream (Mt 2:13) when the angel instructed him to flee to safety in Egypt, from the murderous jealousy of King Herod.